 The National Composite Index on Family Planning (NCIFP) is a new tool developed to support FP2020's efforts to improve the enabling environment for family planning.
-It measures both the existence of policies and program implementation, using 35 individual scores organized under five dimensions: strategy, data, quality, equity, and accountability.
-The NCIFP builds on the long-standing National Family Planning Effort Index (FPE), and, in 2014, the two questionnaires were fielded jointly in 90 countries.
+It measures both the existence of family planning policies and program implementation, using 35 individual scores organized under five dimensions: strategy, data, quality, equity, and accountability.

 FP2020's Performance Monitoring & Evidence (PME) and Rights & Empowerment (RE) Working Groups provided oversight and technical guidance for the development of the NCIFP.
 Avenir Health's Track20 Project led the data analysis.
 Results from the NCIFP's battery of 69 questions and select questions from the FPE were analyzed, and, after several iterations, a final set of 35 items was chosen to comprise the NCIFP scores.

 The total score for the NCIFP is the average of the 35 individual scores for each country.
-The overall score, averaged over all countries (unweighted), is 53, or about half of the maximum possible (representing very strong effort on all criteria).
-Looking at the five dimensions there is wide variability; strategy scored the highest, and accountability the lowest, with a 23-point gap.
+The overall score, averaged across all countries (unweighted) is 56 (out of a possible 100).
+This is up from the 2017 overall score of 49.

 Looking at the five dimensions there was some variability, but less than was seen in 2017.
 Equity is now the highest scoring dimension (62), and Accountability remains the lowest (49).
 The greatest improvement has been seen in Accountability, up 10 points from 2017.